mingcheng/aigitcommit/README.md

 ## Features

-- Generates meaningful commit messages based on your code changes
+- Generates meaningful, semantic commit messages from staged changes.
-- It allows you to commit straight to the repository and integrate with the Git workflow.
+- Commit directly to the repository with the `--commit` flag or copy the generated message with `--copy`.
-- The created message can be copied to the clipboard.
+- Output formats: human-readable text, JSON (machine-readable) and table view.
+JSON output is useful for CI integrations and automation; table view makes it easy to scan multiple suggested lines.
-- Easy-to-use command-line interface
+- Easy-to-use command-line interface with sensible defaults and confirm prompts (can be skipped with `--yes`).
-- By using the libgit2 library, there is no need to call an external command for security reasons
-- The system supports multiple AI models that are compatible with the OpenAI API
-- Auto sign-off commit messages, if specified environment is set to `true`
+- Uses libgit2 via the `git2` crate, avoiding external git commands for improved security and performance.
-- Socks5 and HTTP proxy supported
+- Supports multiple OpenAI-compatible models and configurable API base, token, and proxy settings.
+- Optional auto sign-off of commits when `GIT_AUTO_SIGNOFF=true`.
+- Proxy support: HTTP and SOCKS5 (set via `OPENAI_API_PROXY`).

 ## How It Works

-AIGitCommit looks at your Git staged changes and uses AI to make commit lines that are clear and helpful.

-It looks at the diff result and uses machine learning to figure out what your changes were meant to do and why you made them.
-It then generates a commit message that is clear and helpful.
+AIGitCommit inspects your staged Git changes, summarizes the intent of those changes, and generates clear semantic commit messages.
+It examines diffs and uses an AI model to infer intent and produce concise, useful commit lines.

 ## Install